AdvH039/ProjectCompiler/README.md

 ## Known issues (Work in progress)

-The Error Recovery mainly for now finds missing or invalid tokens and reports them for violating lexical and syntactical rules of the language respectively.
-It also reports violation of the language's semantic rules.
-Like for Example  if we take this line of code:
+The Error Recovery currently finds missing or invalid tokens and reports them for violating lexical and syntactical rules of the language .
+It also reports violation of the language's semantic rules, for example  if we consider this line of code:

            Adv run1 creepy ghost .
 We receive this output: